Dakkaron/Fairberry/README.md

 - The 3D printed case

 > :warning: **Please read (and understand) the whole page before buying/building it!**
 > :warning: **Messing this up can result in damage to your phone, your PC and/or the parts used in this build.
 If you are new to soldering, ask someone for help!
-I am not responsible for any damage that you to your stuff!
+I am not responsible for any damage that you do to your stuff!
 You are doing this at your own risk!**

 ### The BlackBerry Q10 Keyboard